OpenSpace/openspace.github.io/docs/builders/globebrowsing/build-local-dem-patches.md

 GDAL can either be built from source or installed with binaries.
 To download the software, go to http://www.gdal.org/ and follow the instructions for installing.
 Important to notice is that to be able to use GDAL with the features needed in the following tutorial for local patches, GDAL needs to be linked with curl (for WMS reading) and with proj4 (for reprojection).

 ## Local Patches
 OpenSpace is not currently able to read local datasets which is why there is some preprocessing needed for these types of local patches.
 The essential idea is to define a so called virtual dataset which lets GDAL trick OpenSpace to think that a local patch dataset is actually a global dataset.
 There are some downsides to doing this.
 The main thing is that OpenSpace will not only load map data at places covered by the local patch.
-It will also load empty tiles in to memory where there are no data.
+It will also load empty tiles into memory where there are no data.
 Due to another current restriction in OpenSpace which basically says that the georeferenced coordinates of a dataset needs to be in equidistant lat-long space there is often some more preprocessing needed to be able to load local datasets into OpenSpace.

 Below follows a tutorial on which preprocessing steps are needed to be able to read local map datasets in OpenSpace.